 Apart from folder icons it even changes some of the default Windows icons including the icons on the side panel in Windows Explorer.
 Furthermore, you can use it regardless of whether you have a light or dark theme installed on your PC.
 Deepin also has two variants just for that scenario.
 It is compatible with Windows 7, 8, 8.1 and 10.

 This icon pack by BluPaper simply modifies the default Windows folder icons while changing a few others.
 It hasn’t been my favorite because it still uses Yellow folder icons like the default Windows folders.
-Turqiouse though, is more flat, and more cartoonish, in a good way with clear outlines.
+Turquoise though, is flatter, and more cartoonish, in a good way with clear outlines.
 Like Deepin it changes the folder icons as well as the drive icons, PC icon, network icon, and the icons on the side panel among others.

 Arc has been one of the most, some might say the best themes available for Linux systems and it was only a couple of years ago that Linux got an official Arc Icon theme.
 Arc iPack by niivu (once again), brings the beauty of the Arc icon theme to your Windows PC.
 It makes heavy use of simple, clean colors, thin crisp lines and follows the trending flat design.
 The use of obvious and straight-forward glyphs gives this theme a modern yet recognizable look.
 If you fancy it, there’s even an Arc theme available for Windows by the same guy.
 I currently don’t use either but I have used the theme as well as the icons for a long time.